Tools for Neighbors

 FOR BLIGHTED TAX-FORFEITED LOTS OWNED BY THE STATE

-- Then make application online at the Secretary of State website (http://www.sos.ms.gov).
+Then fill out an application online at the Secretary of State website’s on this page.
 [If you have trouble with the online application, contact or meet with Tyrone Hickman: 601 359-6381 / 125 S. Congress Street.]
-Click on Public Lands / Tax Forfeited Lands / on right side, click on “Instructions for First-Time Buyers”, print it and follow those instructions with the application.
+Print the application on the page linked above and follow those instructions with the application.
 In the last box on the application, enter good reasons why you, as a neighbor or person trying to improve the neighborhood, want to buy the lot.
 Type in the box that you are working with Revitalize Mississippi.)
 For a vacant lot or a lot with house that needs to be demolished (and will be “vacant” when you get it), enter $100 as your bid.
-Tyrone may later counter with a higher price, but after Revitalize Mississippi donates free cleanup (and demolition if needed), the price will be reduced to the lower figure.
-Same goes for a parcel with a house that can be rehabbed (place a bid of $500).
+Tyrone may later counter with a higher price, but after Revitalize Mississippi donates free cleanup (and demolition if needed), the price will be reduced to the $120.
+Same goes for a parcel with a house that can be rehabbed (place a bid of $500, and final price will be $520).
+[Note - for a house to rehab, check with the City to make sure it is not condemned and on the list for demolition.]
 Before finishing the application, submit payment for the $2.50 application fee.
-(You will not pay for the parcel until later - - after Revitalize Mississippi has finished its work.
-Be sure that no one has already bid on the lot ahead of you (ask Tyrone).
-Applicant should start maintaining the property as soon as payment payment is made to the Secretary of State.
+(You will not pay for the parcel until later - - after Revitalize Mississippi has finished its work.)

 FOR BLIGHTED LOTS OWNED BY PRIVATE CITIZENS WITH CODE VIOLATIONS

 Effective code enforcement is required.
 Call 311 to report the code violation, or talk with the code officer for your neighborhood.